 The starting point for her architectural projects, the Genius Loci (the spirit of the place) is essential for Sophie Dries: she immerses herself in the place in order to understand it fundamentally; in order to shape it, while respecting its history and context.

 Arte Povera, and its use of noble and natural materials (wood, stone, marble, metal), and part of a search for sustainability, is also a source of inspiration in her work.
 Dries’ aesthetic universe is characterized by a mixture of luxury and authenticity where modernity, elegance and comfort are balanced in a coherent and daring way.

 The quintessence of material and craftsmanship, are at the heart of her work: combining traditional artisanal techniques with new contemporary know-how, whether it be in her interior architecture projects or for her furniture creations.
 Surrounded by exceptional craftsmen, she uses her knowledge of materials and constant experiments with them, practicing new ideas and methods in order to achieve "the cosmic essence of matter”, a concept that was held dear by Brancusi.

 Free from any preconceived idea, she creates spaces in the image of its occupants, guided by the singularity of each encounter.

-Today, Dries is present in Paris, Milan and Sydney, and is specialized in creating private residences, hotels, luxury boutiques, and exhibition scenographies.
+Today, Dries is present in Paris and Milan, and is specialized in creating private residences, hotels, luxury boutiques, and exhibition scenographies.